greenmtnboy/fundiverse/docs/index.md

 Go back to your portfolio.
 Click add provider.
 Select ‘alpaca paper’ as the type, add in your key and secret.
 Click ‘save login info’.

-Mess around with indexes
+## Configuring

-Now that you’re connected, click ‘configure’ to mess around with what index you want to use.
+Now that you’re connected, click ‘configure’ to set the index you want to use.
 For example, you could pick the sp500 or large cap stocks.

-Configuring

-Within the configuration screen, you can select an index to build against.
 You can also customize this index by adding/removing/reweighting particular stocks or lists of stocks.

-TODO: add examples of customizing